IONI0/SubsPlus-Scripts/README.md

 ## Scripts

 These are the first batch of scripts.
-There are a few more I haven't finished cleaning up yet, they might be added later.
-I'm not very experienced programmer so constructive criticism is appreciated.
+There are a few more I haven't finished cleaning up yet, which I might add later.
+I'm not an experienced programmer, so constructive criticism is appreciated.

-These scripts are first and foremost made for SubsPlus+ releases and Hidive subtitles, don't expect the more specific scripts to work outside of that context.
+These scripts are first and foremost made for SubsPlus+ releases and Hidive subtitles, so don't expect the more specific scripts to work outside of that context.

 ### Auto_Chap